 Kaz Jones, painter

-Kaz perceives her subjects from an off-kilter perspective with an exaggerated sense of design, conveying their essence with minimal information.
-This unique perspective makes her paintings highly recognizable.
-Series include, Great Lake Ships, Monochromatic Still Life, Tractors, Georgian Bay Landscapes and most recently, Wildflowers.
+Kaz Jones is a painter who perceives her subjects with an exaggerated sense of design, conveying their essence in a markedly contemporary style.
+This unique perspective and her distinctive style make her paintings highly recognizable.

 Dr. Bill Franks, painter